phcs93/duke-map-viewer/README.md

   - first render all sectors based on floorz
   - then -> render all decorative sprites based on z
   - then -> render all items above everything

+- fix grp serialization -> it doesnt consider files not added to "this.Files"